U.S. Department of Education Green Ribbon Schools

 - Once my state nominating official nominates to ED, what is the review process and timeline for hearing whether we have been selected?
 How will my school be notified?

-- Who do I contact about U.S. Department of Education Green Ribbon Schools?
+- Who do I contact for more information about U.S. Department of Education Green Ribbon Schools

 - Where can I find resources to help my school progress in the three Pillars?